All American Five: Philosophy

 Many design tricks were used to reduce production costs of the five-tube radio.
 The heaters of all the vacuum tubes had to be rated to use the same current, so they could be operated in series from line voltage.
 The rectifier and audio output tube required more heater power, so dropped a larger voltage than the other tubes.
 In many designs the rectifier tube had a tap on the heater to power a dial light.
 The plate current was routed through that portion of the rectifier heater, in order to make up for the current diverted to the dial lamp.
 If the dial lamp failed, that part of the rectifier heater would have a larger current which could burn out the tube in a few months.
 Early radios had a resistor network to minimize the problem but this was soon eliminated as the cost of replacing the tube was not the manufacturer's problem.
 As with Christmas tree lights, if one tube heater failed, none of the tube heaters would operate.

-The radio used a half wave rectifier to produce a plate voltage of 160 to 170 volts directly from the AC power line; the rectifier, while not needed with a strictly DC supply, did not cause a problem.

 The frequency mixer was of the pentagrid converter design to save the cost of a separate oscillator tube.
 The detector and first audio stage were provided by a dual diode/triode combination tube.
 When the detector/first audio tube contained a second diode, it could be used to provide automatic gain control (AGC), or AGC bias could be derived from the audio detector diode.